PneumaGo/ocr-layoutlmv3-vs-ocr-free-donut/README.md

 ---

-## 🏁 Final Conclusion & Selection Guide
+##  Final Conclusion & Selection Guide

-### **Decision: Choose LayoutLMv3**
+###  The Winner: LayoutLMv3
-**LayoutLMv3 is the clear winner for the SROIE task.** * **Why:** It yields a higher F1-score (**0.9409**), processes images faster, and is significantly more stable in high-stakes fields like **Date** and **Total**.
+**LayoutLMv3** is the clear winner for the SROIE task and production-ready applications.
+* **Why:** It yields a significantly higher **F1-score (0.9409)**, processes images faster, and is remarkably stable in extracting high-stakes fields like **Date** and **Total**.
-* **Best for:** Production environments where OCR data is available and speed/accuracy are critical.
+* **Best for:** Production environments where OCR data is available and speed/accuracy are critical requirements.

-### **Decision: Choose Donut**
+###  The Alternative: Donut
-**Donut is the better choice for OCR-free research.**
+**Donut** is the superior choice for OCR-free research and non-standard document types.
-* **Why:** It eliminates the need for an external OCR engine, which simplifies the pipeline and reduces costs in the long run.
-Its **94.66% Average Similarity** shows it understands document semantics very well, even if it misses exact character matches.
+* **Why:** It eliminates the need for an external OCR engine, simplifying the pipeline and reducing long-term costs.
+While it struggles with exact character matches on small datasets, its **94.66% Average Similarity** proves it deeply understands document semantics.
-* **Best for:** Documents where OCR engines fail (handwriting, stylized fonts) or when building a purely generative AI document assistant.
+* **Best for:** Documents where standard OCR engines fail (handwriting, stylized fonts, artistic layouts) or when building purely generative AI document assistants.

-### **Project Summary**
+---

+##  Project Summary & Future Outlook

-This project confirms that for structured document extraction with provided layout data, **LayoutLMv3** remains the industry standard.
-However, **Donut**'s ability to learn from a mix of 600 real and 1,000 synthetic samples without an OCR engine shows its massive potential for future scaling, provided that hardware constraints (VRAM) are managed via sliding-window inference or higher-end GPUs.
+This benchmark confirms that for structured document extraction with provided layout data, **LayoutLMv3** remains the industry standard.
+However, **Donut’s** ability to learn from a small mix of real and synthetic samples without an OCR engine shows massive potential for future scaling.

-### **Recommendation: Choose Donut**
-If you want to build an **OCR-free pipeline** to save on third-party OCR costs or if your documents are highly stylized (e.g., artistic menus or handwritten notes) where standard OCR engines fail.
-Despite the hardware demands, its **94.66% Average Similarity** shows it understands the document's meaning deeply.

-### **Project Summary**
-For this specific implementation, **LayoutLMv3 is the superior choice** due to its stability and higher accuracy in extracting critical financial data like "Total" and "Date".
-To further improve both models, the next step should involve expanding the dataset to 2,000+ real samples and implementing a **sliding-window** inference technique to preserve high-resolution text features.
+###  Key Takeaways for Improvement:
+1. **Scaling Data:** Expanding the dataset to **2,000+ real-world samples** to improve model generalization.
+2. **Resolution Management:** Implementing **sliding-window inference** for Donut to preserve high-resolution text features while managing VRAM constraints.
+3. **Hybrid Approaches:** Exploring the use of modern, lightweight OCR engines (like PaddleOCR) to further boost LayoutLMv3’s input quality in "messy" real-world scenarios.